of the most important streets through Bollington, Palmerston Street

 On the opposite side of Palmerston Street is Coronation Gardens,

-established in 1953 for the Queen's coronation, which is
+established in 1953 for the Queen's coronation and fully

 to keep them happy for hours!
 Older children will find their